SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 sudo n stable
 `````

-Check your version of Node by typing
+Check your version of Node by typing:

 `````
 node -v